advancedforms/advancedforms.github.io/_filters/af-form-email-recipient.markdown

 Filter the recipient of a form email before sending.
 Should be a comma-separated list of email addresses.

+This filter can also be used to stop an email by returning `false`.
+In combination with `af_get_field( 'FIELD_NAME' )` this can be used to conditionally send emails based on submitted values.

 {% highlight php startinline %}
 <?php